 Mortgage costs to jump for 3m more households, says Bank of England

-But the central bank stressed that UK lenders are still in a strong position to support households and businesses, even if the economic backdrop worsens.

-The Bank’s latest Financial Stability Report showed that most households have already had an increase in their mortgage rates since borrowing costs began rising substantially in 2022.
+Three million households will see an increase between now and the end of 2026, with around 400,000 homeowners seeing a rise of more than 50 per cent in their payments, the Bank of England said.

+A typical household rolling off a fixed-rate mortgage before the end of 2026 will also face a jump of around £180 a month.

-Interest rates are at a 16-year-high of 5.25%, with the central bank voting to maintain the figure for a seventh consecutive meeting earlier this month.
+Interest rates are at a 16-year-high of 5.25 per cent, with the central bank voting to maintain the figure for a seventh consecutive meeting earlier this month.

 It highlighted that an “increasing proportion” of households have been choosing to borrow over a longer period of time, reducing monthly repayments but leaving them with more debt to service over time.

-Higher mortgage rates have resulted in many households and renters reducing their savings, the Bank found.

-It added that the share of renters falling behind on payment increased to 16.5% in the first quarter of 2024, compared with 15.7% a year ago, after significant increases in rents year-on-year.
+The bank added that the share of renters falling behind on payments increased to 16.5 per cent in the first quarter of 2024, compared with 15.7 per cent a year ago, after significant increases in rents year-on-year.

 Survey data also found that “many renters and low-income households intend to run down their savings even further” in the next year to deal with the increased cost of living.